This page describes the pricing of

 Log entries are held in Stackdriver Logging for the retention period and then removed.
 The logs allotment is a limit on the amount of non-exempt logs that your project receives.
 In Premium Tier accounts, overage charges are billed automatically.
 In Basic Tier accounts you must sign up to pay overage charges.

 How it works.
-When you approach your monthly logs limit, your project receives a warning notification.
+When you approach your monthly logs limit, Stackdriver displays a warning notification in your project.
 When the allotment limit is reached, one of two things happen:

 If you are paying for logs overage charges, you are billed for the extra logs and your non-exempt logs continue to flow into Stackdriver Logging.